 Thankfully, my husband and our teenage son supported my budding dream, and often Bentley, our beloved black lab mix who’s perpetually on a diet, cheered me on for moral support.
 (In actuality, he laid by my side dreaming of chasing rabbits.)

 God is Creator, and I think He gives His children scoops of creativity- dished out in different ways.
 Besides savoring words and storytelling, I also love the art of making music.
-I’m thankful I get to work with children every week, teaching voice and piano lessons as a private music teacher and leading our children’s choir at church.
+I’m thankful I get to work with children every week, teaching voice and piano lessons as a private music teacher.